-Morvargh Sailing Project was incorporated as a Community Interest Company in January 2010.
+Morvargh Sailing Project was launched as a Community Interest Company in January 2010.
 Our mission?
 To use sail training to inspire and change lives.
-Since our incorporation as a social enterprise we have taken many young people sailing on our Tall Ship, Helen Mary R. We use the medium of offshore sailing because it is an unforgiving natural environment that provides a sense of risk and adventure to the participants; whilst allowing us to develop them over a range of disciplines.
+Since our launch as a social enterprise we have provided many positive youth development opportunities for children & young people sailing offshore on our yacht, Helen Mary R. We use the medium of offshore sailing because of its unforgiving nature; it is being connected and part of the environment that provides a sense of risk and adventure to the participants; whilst allowing us to develop them over a range of disciplines.

 Our Tall Ship, Helen Mary R is a natural extension to this philosophy, she requires hard physical work and cannot be sailed without teamwork, communication & resilience, both on deck and down below.
 Most people come to us with little or no sailing experience but nearly all find it a life changing experience!

 Young people sailing with us will develop a range of skills and benefits:

 - Self-confidence & Self-belief